 What do you do in ADF?

 I'm a Past Senior Druid of Three Cranes Grove, ADF, and I've been a Deputy Preceptor (I was giddy with delight when I received a silver star and six-shooter) and the Preceptor of the ADF Clergy Council.
 In August 2006, I was ordained as an ADF Priest.
 In August 2010, I was elevated as an ADF Senior Priest.
+I was the first elected head of the ADF Initiate Council.
 I've also helped update the ADF website, occasionally answered mail sent to the ADF office, and worked as a mentor for the Dedicant Path.
 I've been the Liturgist's Guild preceptor and the scribe of the Dance Guild, and the Director of the Eastern Indo-European Kin.
 I give workshops at some ADF festivals (just ask and I'll probably be able to do one for you, too), and worked out the Buffett Ritual for the Summerland Gathering.
 I've worked on the Grove Organizer's Handbook, submitted essays for inclusion in the Dedicant Path materials, and submitted for publishing in Oak Leaves.
 In all, ADF keeps me pretty busy.
 I take on responsibilities in ADF because I enjoy them and nothing ever becomes boring here.

 Tell us a bit about your personal religion.

 My personal patron is Esus (a Gaulish deity with representations as a woodcutter), and my relationship with the Spirits is far too complicated to explain in such a limited space.
-Really, the best thing to do (if you really want to know about me) is to go to my webpage (Chronarchy.Com) or visit my LiveJournal.
+Really, the best thing to do (if you really want to know about me) is to go to my webpage (Chronarchy.Com) or visit my Patreon.

 What is your personal vision for ADF?